AlexandreDecan/sismic/docs/contract.rst

      - after: x + y == 0
      - always: x + y >= 0

-Here is an example of a contracts defined at the level of the statechart itself:
+Here is an example of a contracts defined at state level:

 .. code:: yaml

     statechart:
       name: example
+      initial state:
+        name: root
         contract:
          - always: x >= 0
          - always: not active('initial') or x > 0

 If the default :py:class:`~sismic.code.PythonEvaluator` is used, it is possible to refer to the old value of some variable used in the statechart, by prepending ``__old__``.